Federalist No. 70: Applications and modern relevance

-Theodore Roosevelt's resolution to intervene in the Coal Strike of 1902.

-Woodrow Wilson's heavy use of executive power during and in the aftermath of World War I.

 The War on Terror

 Federalist No.70 as a justification for executive power

-Federalist No. 70's arguments for an energetic, unitary executive are often cited in the context of national security.
-After 9/11, executive power and secrecy took on a more central role in the pursuit of national security.
-In this regard, members of the post 9/11 United States Department of Justice have argued that foreign policy is most effectively conducted with a single hand, meaning that Congress should defer to the president's authority.

-John Yoo, legal advisor to the Bush administration, has explicitly invoked Federalist No. 70 in his support for executive power over foreign policy.
-Referencing Hamilton, Yoo has claimed that "the centralization of authority in the President is particularly crucial in matters of national defense, war, and foreign policy, where a unitary executive can evaluate threats, consider policy choices, and mobilize national resources with a speed and energy that is far superior to any other branch."
+As the Bush Administration's Deputy Assistant Attorney General, John Yoo argued that "centralization of authority in the President alone", meaning the Constitution's vesting of executive power in a single president by Article II of the United States Constitution, ensured a "unity in purpose [...] where a unitary executive can evaluate threats, consider policy choices, and mobilize military and diplomatic resources with a speed and energy that is far superior to any other branch."

 Yoo has also cited Federalist No. 70 in his support of the President's right to unilaterally conduct operations against terrorists without congressional consent.
 He claims that this power applies to operations against both individuals and states.
-At least one scholar has also argued that, because the president has the most access to national security information, only the president can know when the War on Terror is over and no longer mandates an expansive executive authority.

 President George W. Bush explicitly invoked the discourse of Federalist No. 70 in declaring that he was allowed to operate outside of the law when it conflicted with his prerogatives as the head of "the unitary executive branch."
 For example, when signing the 2005 Detainee Treatment Act, Bush applied Hamilton's unitary executive theory to claim the right to work outside the provisions of the Act when they conflicted with his responsibilities as Commander in Chief.

 President Obama has also used signing statements to expand his executive power, specifically by issuing a 2011 statement on an omnibus year-end spending bill.
 It has been speculated that this statement was made to nullify provisions of the bill that limited Obama's ability to deal with prisoners at Guantanamo Bay, thus expanding Obama's executive power.
 This action has been explicitly compared to Bush's 2005 signing of the Detainee Treatment Act.